 World Health Worker Week is an opportunity to mobilize communities, partners, and policy makers in support of health workers in your community and around the world.
 It is a time to celebrate the amazing work that they do and it is a time to raise awareness to the challenges they face every day.
 Perhaps most importantly, it is an opportunity to fill in the gaps in the health workforce by calling those in power to ensure that health workers have the training, supplies and support they need to do their jobs effectively.

 They are caretakers.
 They are educators.
 They are your neighbors, friends, and family.
-Without them, there would be no health care for millions of families in the developing world.
+Without them, there would be no health services for millions of families worldwide.

 Frontline health workers are midwives, community health workers, pharmacists, peer counselors, nurses and doctors working at community level as the first point of care for communities.
 They are the backbone of effective health systems and often come from the very communities they serve.